×

 Is there a lot of diversity?
 Are people in Punta del Diablo accepting of differences?

 "I have yet to experience any racial discrimination here in UY.
 I am a true Heinz 57 - Native American, Scots/Irish with some Russian Gypsy Jew, and Texas redneck...
 My partner is Filipino & German.
 Uruguayans come in a wide range of skin tones & hair textures.
 People are not referred to as "black" or "white," but just as... people.
 Mixed-race couples are everywhere, if you judge by skin tones; however, you find out eventually that BOTH are native Uruguayans.
 The principal religion is Catholicism; however, they are not rabid about religiosity.
 They attend Christmas, Easter, funerals, weddings, christenings.
 Religion is a personal matter, between a person & his/her higher power - that is all.
 That said, I find it amusing that they refer to the Mormons as "huevos," because they are always found in twos... :D I have found all the Uruguayo cities I have visited to be very accepting of foreigners, which I obviously am due to my Texas twang...
 Here in PDD, this is even more pronounced, as this is a village dependent upon tourism, so tourists are VALUED.
 Stick around awhile, make some friends, let the people steal your heart like they did ours...
 Economic diversity - well, there are some rather wealthy & some not wealthy in money but wealthy in quality of life.
 I have made friends with some Rastas and other locals who make their living by selling their handicrafts during tourist season.
 What more does one need in this life, they ask, other than a dry bed, a warm fire in winter, good wine & good friends to share it with?
-Answer: good music & the lovely environment here," explained one expat living in Punta del Diablo.
+Answer: good music & the lovely environment here," said one expat in Punta del Diablo.

 View More Answers